-Galvanizing Services for Carbon Steel
+Hot-Dip Galvanizing Steel

-Zinc is a type of protective coating that can be applied to steel to discourage rusting.
-This process is called galvanization.
-Zinc prevents oxygen and water from reaching the steel beneath by forming a zinc oxide layer on the surface, and when there’s moisture present, that layer turns into zinc carbonate.
-This causes the surface of the metal to develop a dull gray patina that’s insoluble in water and resists any further chemical reactions.
-Galvanized steel resists corrosion far longer than painted steel but will degrade slowly over time.
+Zinc can be applied to steel as a protective coating to discourage rusting.
+This prevents oxygen and water from reaching the steel beneath by forming a layer of zinc-iron alloy on the surface, which turns into zinc carbonate when it reacts with moisture in the air.
+Galvanized steel resists corrosion far longer than painted steel but will still degrade slowly over time.